How to Order Stone: Fabrication

 Some notes about this gallery:

-- 3cm materials do not requrie a build up or lamination, nor do they require sub-tops.
+- 3cm materials do not require a build up or lamination, nor do they require sub-tops.

 - Most granites will not require re-polishing, however exposed overhangs (ie at upper bar tops) do get polished or honed on the back side (underneath).